shree1019/student-performance-predictor/README.md

 #### API Development
 1. Built a Flask API to serve the trained model.
 2. Implemented a POST endpoint (`/predict`) to accept input data in JSON format and return predictions (grade and trend).

-#### Frontend Development
-1. Created a Streamlit app to provide a user-friendly interface for interacting with the API.
-2. Users can input data, send it to the API, and view the predicted grade and trend.

 ---